AgentschapPlantentuinMeise/linkedTaxonomy/README.md

 * GBIF API: nomeclatural type specimens and other related specimens
 * PLAZI SPARQL endpoint: to retreive information on the scientific name from the protologue, get the collection identifiers
 * Index Herbariorum: from the collection identifiers, look for the collections mentioned in the protologue
-* IPNI/POWO: to look for synonyms
+* IPNI/POWO: to look for synonyms.
+Integration of their services is done through the PyKew Python package [3].

 ### Workflow
 ![Design diagram](./linkedTaxonomy.jpg)